Update Date: 13.08.2022

 The publication policy of JIRTE aims to improve and disseminate information objectively and respectfully.
-Constituting of the main content of JIRTE, peer-reviewed studies are the ones that support and materialize the scientific method.
-It is expected that all the parties (editors, reviewers, authors, publishers and readers) taking parts or playing roles in the processes of producing a peer-reviewed product may also contribute to these processes to proceed in the right tracks.
+Constituting the main content of JIRTE, peer-reviewed studies are the ones that support and materialize the scientific method.
+It is expected that all the parties (editors, reviewers, authors, publishers, and readers) taking parts or playing roles in the process of producing a peer-reviewed product may also contribute to these processes to proceed on the right track.
 Aiming to arrive at this end, it is of utmost importance for scientific studies to follow ethical principles, rules, regulations and considerations.

 Ethical Responsibilities of Authors

-- Author(s) must ensure the accuracy and truthfulness of the data used in the study; keeping records of research processes and procedures neatly; and providing the relevant raw data and/or information, in case it is required by the editorial and scientific boards.
+- Author(s) must ensure the accuracy and truthfulness of the data used in the study; keep records of research processes and procedures neatly; and provide the relevant raw data and/or information, in case it is required by the editorial and scientific boards.

 - Authors need to ensure that their manuscript has not been published elsewhere or has not been accepted for publication in any other peer-reviewed journal.

 - People who have not contributed to the study at the intellectual level should not be indicated/assigned as authors.